stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 Where:

-* `right` is the local horizontal axis of the camera (also used to the strafe the camera).
+* `right` is the local horizontal axis of the camera (also used to strafe the camera).

 * and `y` is the vertical axis (or the _actual_ up direction).